FCC Reimbursement Support Services

 - Work with the FCC to clarify or resolve submissions the FCC disputes to our client's best advantage.
 Our established working relationships with the FCC and its consultants allow us to quickly understand FCC requirements and resolve unusual situations in a timely manner.

 - Track FCC reimbursements through the FCC's CORES system and clients' bank accounts to match against invoice submissions and follow up with FCC as appropriate.

 - Update the FCC documentation on file to reflect changes in the build process as needed.

-Due to our experience working with many stations, we believe we are particularly well-positioned to handle complex repacking situations, including those that arise from changes in business plans, equipment upgrades, and change of ownership.
+Due to our experience working with many stations, we believe we are particularly well-positioned to handle complex repacking situations, including those that arise from changes in business plans, equipment upgrades, and changes of ownership.

 Case Study #3: AWS Clearinghouse Valuation Report Experience (Clearinghouse Reimbursement Model)